skullington4/This-just-to-say/README.md

 # This-just-to-say

-This is a messaging platform that allows users to send messages to each other whenever they want.
+This is a messaging platform that allows users to send messages to each other.

 Technologies used: